Brehan25885/Bash-Scripting-Project/README.md

 				* Exit

-`- if the user selects alter table user can either
+`- if the user selects alter table user can either:
 	* change table name
  	*add a new field
         * delete a field